giovanniboscu/continuous-section-field/technical-white-paper/02_geometry_model.md

 ## Nesting Semantics and Voids

-CSF does not use a dedicated “hole entity”.
+CSF does not implement a separate hole object.
+A hole is represented only as a polygonal region in the section model.

-Geometry is always polygon-based.
-Numerical contribution is controlled by polygon weight plus nesting context.
+Geometry is polygon-based; numerical contribution is evaluated per subdomain using polygon weight and nesting relations.

-### Non-overlap semantics in nested regions
+### Non-overlap rule in nested regions

-When one polygon is inside another, CSF does not apply blind additive superposition in the shared footprint.
+For nested polygons, CSF does not sum materials twice on the same footprint.
-The inner polygon occupies its own domain within the container.
+The inner polygon defines a distinct subdomain inside the container.

-Practical consequence:
+Normative consequence:

-- outer square with `w = 1`,
+- container polygon with `w = 1`,
-- inner square with `w = 1`,
+- inner polygon with `w = 1`,

-does not create doubled material over the same area.
+does **not** create doubled contribution in the overlap area.

-A void is modeled explicitly as a polygon with `w = 0`.
+A void is modeled explicitly as an inner polygon with `w = 0`.

+### Local effective contribution (composite nesting)

+For a child polygon nested in a container polygon, the local effective field is:

+`w_eff(z) = w_child(z) - w_container(z)`

+where `child` is the directly nested inner polygon and `container` is its immediate parent.

 ### Effective contribution in nesting